 No REFUNDS and no transfers for registration fees.

-Niagara End-to-End - Victoria Day Weekend
+Niagara End-to-End, Victoria Day Weekend - May 20-22, 2023

 Cover this historic 80KM section of the Bruce Trail over three days enjoying panoramic views of vineyards, orchards and Lake Ontario.
 Rocky sections, heavily wooded areas and remnants of historic settlements - the Niagara section has it all.

 Enjoy a part of our Canadian heritage by hiking along the Bruce Trail from Laura Secord’s Homestead in Queenston to DeCew House in Thorold.
-We are sure this 30KM hike was a challenge for Laura in a long dress and no Nikes but we never heard any complaints.
+We are sure this 32KM hike was a challenge for Laura in a long dress and no Nikes but we never heard any complaints.
 Follow her lead and rise to the challenge.

-Merritthon, Saturday, November 11, 2017
+Merritthon, 45km - Saturday, November 11, 2023

-William Hamilton Merritt was creator of the Welland Canal.
+William Hamilton Merritt was the creator of the Welland Canal.
 The Merritthon is a trek approximately 45km along the first historic canal route.
 The hike begins at Port Colborne, follows the Welland Canal and moves onto the Merritt Trail in St Catharines to finish in Port Dalhousie.
 You can expect to keep pace with giant laker ships, see industrial remnants, murals and enjoy woods and streets along the way.